‘Train Hard, Recover Harder’. Heard this expression before?

 Shoot for 20-30 minutes of continuous activity.
 Keep the heart rate somewhere between 60-70% of maxHR (120-140bpm for most people).

 For a regeneration workout, it’s a good idea to stick to low impact modes such as cycling, elliptical, swimming, ski-erg … anything that removes eccentric loading and joint stress.

-Increased blood flow, oxygenation of tissues and removal of waste products that can build up after intense workouts.
+Increased blood flow, oxygenation of tissues, and removal of waste products that can build up after intense workouts.
 Aside from the physiological benefits, it simply feels good.
-That mood uplift plays an important role in shifting your body to more restful state.
+That mood uplift plays an important role in shifting your body to a more restful state.